-- Generate code for: Codes can be generated for either LearnDash courses OR LearnDash groups.
+- Enroll users into courses or groups: Codes can be generated for either LearnDash courses OR LearnDash groups.
 Once a selection is made, a list of available courses or groups is displayed.
-Select the courses/groups that the code should enroll the user in when redeemed.
+Select one or more courses or groups; users redeeming the generated code will be added to these courses or groups.

 - Default is the appropriate selection in most cases.